 We do not maintain any pension or retirement programs for our employees in Argentina.
-As in Chile, pension plans in Argentina are administered by independent Administradoras de Fondos de Jubilaciones y Pensiones (Pension Fund Managers).
+As in Chile, pension plans in Argentina are administered by an independent Administradoras de Fondos de Jubilaciones y Pensiones (Pension Fund Managers).
 We do not have liability for the performance of the pension plans or any pension payments to be made to our employees in Argentina.

 Mexico.
-As of June 30, 2005, we had 186 permanent employees in Mexico.
-Approximately 23% of our Mexican employees are unionized and are all represented by one labor union.
+As of December 31, 2004, we had 194 permanent employees in Mexico.
+Approximately 34% of our Mexican employees are unionized and are all represented by one labor union.

-In Mexico as in Brazil and Argentina, collective bargaining agreements are negotiated on an industry-wide basis.
-Our employees at Maderas y Sintéticos de México S.A. de C.V. and Maderas y Sintéticos Servicios S.A. de C.V. belong to one industry-wide union, and all of the collective bargaining agreements between those companies and the union are the result of industry-wide collective bargaining.
+In Mexico, as in Brazil and Argentina, collective bargaining agreements are negotiated on an industry-wide basis.
+Our employees at Maderas y Sintéticos de México S.A. de C.V. and Maderas y Sintéticos S.A. de C.V. are members of one industry-wide union and all of the collective bargaining agreements between those companies and the union are the result of industry-wide collective bargaining.
 The collective bargaining agreements are renewed each year.
 The current collective bargaining agreement was entered into in January 2005.

-All employees who are dismissed for reasons other than misconduct are entitled by law to severance pay equal to three months salary plus twelve days salary for each year or fraction thereof that the employee has worked for the company.
+All employees who are dismissed for reasons other than misconduct are entitled by law to severance pay equal to three months salary plus twelve days salary for each year or fraction thereof the employee has worked for the company.